kirstymcnaught/OptiKeyWiki/User-Guide.md

 You can also make selections using a keyboard key or a mouse button instead.
 This opens up the possibility of using accessibility switches & buttons, breath-operated controllers ("sip and puff"), or any device which can trigger a key stroke or mouse click.

 **N.B.
-I have not tested OptiKey with accessibility devices so your mileage may vary, but I would be very happy to hear your feedback or fix any problems that you encounter.**
+I have not tested OptiKey with accessibility devices so your mileage may vary, but I would be very happy to hear your feedback and fix any problems that you encounter.**

 You can also combine different methods to, for example, use fixations when selecting keys, but a keyboard key when making point (mouse) selections.